 Gum disease is a serious and dangerous dental issue that can destroy your smile and oral health.
 It begins when the plaque on your teeth is left untreated.
 After some time, the plaque will irritate and infect your gums.
 Eventually, it will deteriorate your underlying bone and result in loose and lost teeth.

 There are a few treatments available for this dental issue, and one of those treatments is scaling and root planing.
-To help you know more about scaling and root planing in New Haven, Connecticut, our Comprehensive Dental Health, LLC dental team is happy to provide the following information:
+To help you know more about scaling and root planing in New Haven, CT, our Comprehensive Dental Health dental team is happy to provide the following information:

 The reasons for treatment